Caroline Klivans

 Caroline Jane (Carly) Klivans is an American mathematician specializing in algebraic combinatorics, including work on cell complexes associated with matroids and on chip-firing games.
-She is an associate professor of applied mathematics at Brown University, and associate director of the Institute for Computational and Experimental Research in Mathematics at Brown.
+She is a professor of applied mathematics at Brown University, and associate director of the Institute for Computational and Experimental Research in Mathematics at Brown.

 Education and career

-After graduating Mt.
+After graduating from Mt.
 Lebanon High School, Kilvan attended Cornell University where she was the 1999 winner of the Alice T. Schafer Prize of the Association for Women in Mathematics.
 Her undergraduate research project involved robot navigation algorithms.
 She graduated from Cornell in 1999, and completed her Ph.D. at the Massachusetts Institute of Technology in 2003.
 Her dissertation, Combinatorial Properties of Shifted Complexes, was supervised by Richard P. Stanley.

 After postdoctoral research at the Mathematical Sciences Research Institute and the University of Chicago, where she was an L. E. Dickson Instructor, and positions as a researcher and lecturer at the University of Chicago and Brown University, she became associate director of the Institute for Computational and Experimental Research in Mathematics at Brown in 2015, and obtained a regular-rank faculty position as associate professor there in 2018.
-In 2022, she was elected member-at-large of the AWM Executive Committee.